-Thalaivi: Kangana Ranaut's First Look Poster Turns Out To Be A Meme Material
+Thalaivi: Kangana Ranaut's First Look Poster Turns Out To Be Meme Material

 😂😂🤣🤣#Thalaivi pic.twitter.com/tEbk9bNIXj

-For the unversed, the Thalaivi team has teamed up with Jason Collins for the prosthetic.
+For the unversed, the Thalaivi team has teamed up with Jason Collins for the prosthetics.
+Collins has worked on Hollywood features like Captain Marvel.
 Speaking of the prosthetics, Kangana had earlier said, "His team made a structure that was suitable to make me look voluptuous.
 During the portions showcasing her as a young politician, we aimed to only make my face look fuller.

 As for the rest of the body, it took the team seven hours each day to acquire the look.
 The hands had to be re-done, and different kinds of pads were used for different parts of the body."